-- 16.13.
-Beneficiary financial institutions should be required to take reasonable measures, which may include post-event monitoring or real-time monitoring where feasible, to identify crossborder wire transfers that lack required originator information or required beneficiary information. - 16.14.
-For cross-border wire transfers of USD/EUR 1 000 or more, a beneficiary financial institution should be required to verify the identity of the beneficiary, if the identity has not been previously verified, and maintain this information in accordance with Recommendation 11. - 16.15.
+- 16.14.
+For cross-border wire transfers of USD/EUR 1 000 or more104, a beneficiary financial institution should be required to verify the identity of the beneficiary, if the identity has not been previously verified, and maintain this information in accordance with Recommendation 11. - 16.15.
 Beneficiary financial institutions should be required to have risk-based policies and procedures for determining: (a) when to execute, reject, or suspend a wire transfer lacking required originator or required beneficiary information; and (b) the appropriate follow-up action.